Sam Elliott: Recognition as a character actor

 Elliott played Tom Keating in the miniseries Aspen in 1977.
 He later played an abusive wife-killer in the miniseries Murder in Texas (1981) opposite Farrah Fawcett and his future wife Katharine Ross, and starred with Cheryl Ladd in A Death in California (1985).
 In 1979, he co-starred with Tom Selleck in the popular miniseries adaptation of Louis L'Amour's The Sacketts.
 Elliott and Selleck were a team again in 1982 in The Shadow Riders, another Louis L'Amour adaption.

-Elliott had a supporting role in Mask (1985) opposite Cher and he played a hard-nosed, rough-around-the-edges but ultimately sympathetic father figure in the Christmas film Prancer (1989).
+Elliott had a supporting role in Mask (1985) opposite Cher.
+He played a hard-nosed, rough-around-the-edges but ultimately sympathetic father figure in the Christmas film Prancer (1989).
 He has made guest appearances on shows including Felony Squad, Gunsmoke, Lancer, and Hawaii Five-O, and has been featured in many TV movies, including Buffalo Girls (1995), in which he played Wild Bill Hickok.